thaomarlee/thaomarlee/README.md

  <br/></h1>In my journey as a budding data analyst, I am guided by a set of core values that drive my work ethic,
 decision-making, and interactions with data.
 I believe the power of data-driven insights can help to unlock opportunities, solve complex problems, and make a meaningful impact.
- I value Integrity and accuracy so I approach every analysis with a commitment to honesty, transparency, and attention to detail.
+ I value integrity and accuracy so I approach every analysis with a commitment to honesty, transparency, and attention to detail.
 Collaboration and continuous learning are essential to me therefore I thrive in environments where diverse perspectives are valued.
-I am actively seeking opportunities to expand my skills and knowledge.
-Above all, I am passionate about leveraging data to empower decision-making, inform strategy, and drive positive change in organizations and communities. <br/></h1>
+Above all, I am passionate about leveraging data to empower decision-making, inform strategy, and drive positive change in organizations and communities.
+I am actively seeking opportunities to expand my skills and knowledge.  <br/></h1>
  <br/></h1>

 <b> Portfolio Projects </b><br/>